firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.malwaredomainlist.com/hostslist/ip.txt).

-The last time downloaded was found to be dated: Thu Jun  4 07:14:07 UTC 2015.
+The last time downloaded was found to be dated: Sun Jun  7 01:22:17 UTC 2015.

 The ipset `malwaredomainlist` has **1288** entries, **1288** unique IPs.